 Consultation fees apply to Aspect Assessments.
 See our Fees Guide here.

 The NDIS will not fund diagnostic assessments unless it has been directly requested by the NDIA.
-Review and Cognitive assessments can be funded in some circumstances and depends on your individual plan.
+Autism review assessments and cognitive assessments can be funded in some circumstances and depends on your individual plan.
 Please contact your Local Area Coordinator to ensure you can claim the assessment fees.

-As of January 2024, full payment is due 7 days before the assessment appointment.
+Full payment is due 7 days before the assessment appointment.
 If payment is paid within 7 days of booking the appointment, then a 5% discount applies.

 An autism or diagnostic assessment aims to determine whether someone is Autistic.